Binary-Bats/Xpense_Bot/README.md

 ![Delete-Expense](https://github.com/Binary-Bats/Xpense_Bot/blob/main/Demos/Delete_expense%20(1)%20(1).gif?raw=true)

 ### 5. Change Language 💬 or Budget 💰
-You can change the language by selecting **"change language"** option and then entering any other regional language.
+You can change the language later by selecting **"change language"** option and then entering any other regional language.

-Also, you can change your budget or expense limit by selecting **"Change Budget"** option and then entering the amount.
+Also, you can change your budget or expense limit later as well by selecting **"Change Budget"** option and then entering the amount.

 ![Change-Lang/Budget](https://github.com/Binary-Bats/Xpense_Bot/blob/main/Demos/change_lang_budget.gif?raw=true)